 Recommending filmmaking books is problematic because it depends on your level and the type of films you want to make.
 I’ve tried to create a list of filmmaking books that will appeal to all film genres and suit different expertise levels.
 The list will open with the best filmmaking books for beginners and continue with the best books on filmmaking for more advanced filmmakers.
 The critical thing to remember is always to practice what you read (and learn).
 Don’t be one of those who learn and read and never do, cause eventually, the real learning will come from practicing.

 If I had to pick one which contains the best filmmaking advice, it would be this book.
 It’s a book about editing, but it will teach you so much about how to approach filmmaking in general.

 Walter Murch, the video editor of films like The Conversation, American Graffiti, Julia, Apocalypse Now, The Godfather (parts II and III), writes the best book on film editing.
 Since he is a professional, it is also the most straightforward book on the subject.
 In The blink of an eye is not about the technical settings of particular software; it focuses on the video editor’s psychology.
 Walter Murch starts by asking the simple question with the complicated answer – Why do cuts work?
 And from that starting point, you will learn all the aesthetics and practical concerns when cutting a film.

 This book is a must-read for anyone who wants to participate in the filmmaking industry, especially directors.
 Sidney Lumet is one of America’s most known directors with films such as 12 Angry Men, Dog Day Afternoon, Network( which you can learn a lot about filmmaking just from watching them), and much more.
-This book is a beautiful summary of everything that makes Lumet’s films awesome.
+Making Movies is a beautiful summary of everything that makes Lumet’s films awesome.
 He mixes film theories with practical filmmaking.
 He does that in a very easy to read style- not too technical.